MartinBrathen/D7011M_assignment/README.md

 ## Demo
 [Website](https://www.amd7011m.tk)

 To log in as manager, enter 'admin' as both password and username.
+Use http in the url if https is no longer working